 Running in Bad Air Quality: When Is It Safe to Run?

 In this article, we’ll explore what running in bad air quality entails, how air quality is measured, safe air quality for running, and the effects of air quality on your running and health.
-We’ll also go over general guidelines using Air Quality Index (AQI) so you can figure out when it’s safe to run outside.
+We’ll also go over general guidelines using Air Quality Index (AQI) so you can figure out when it’s safe to run and do physical activity outside.
 Knowing when it’s ok to run outside and when to exercise indoors can help you stay safe and avoid long-term risks to your heart and lungs.

 What is Bad Air Quality?
 AQI